launchdarkly/ld-find-code-refs/docs/CONFIGURATION.md

   -i, --ignoreServiceErrors        If enabled, the scanner will terminate with exit code 0 when the LaunchDarkly API is unreachable or returns an unexpected response.

   -l, --lookback int               Sets the number of Git commits to search in history for whether a feature flag was removed from code.
+May be set to 0 to disabled this feature.
 Setting this option to a high value will increase search time. (default 10)

   -o, --outDir string              If provided, will output a csv file containing all code references for the project to this directory.